YetAnotherNerd/whatlastgenre/README.md

 Or just paste me the output so i can take a look on it for scoring improvements.
 I'm also happy for any other suggestions :)

+### Ended up with a tag that shouldn't be there?
+If its a tag that impartial correct, just use score_down or blacklist to get rid of it.
+If the tag is personal, crappy or somehow else bad, just rerun the script with `whatlastgenre.py -vn /path/to/that/album/with/wrong/genres > wlg.log` and send me the `wlg.log`, i'll try to improve the scoring.